 Family and friends supporting the mental health of paramedics

 There are over 21,000 paramedics registered in Australia.
-Paramedics are regularly ranked as “the most trusted profession” in Australia.
-However, due to the high stress, exposure to trauma, long and shifting work hours and low rates of help-seeking - Ambulance service personnel are nearly twice as likely as the general population to experience mental ill-health.
+Paramedics are regularly ranked as one of the most trusted professions in Australia.
+But due to the high stress, exposure to trauma, long and shifting work hours and low rates of help-seeking – ambulance service personnel are nearly twice as likely as the general population to experience mental ill-health.

-Paramedics experience disproportionate levels of trauma, PTSD, psychological distress, and suicidal behaviour.
-We know that family and friends provide most of the practical and emotional support and are therefore key to improving the mental health and wellbeing of paramedics.
-While rewarding, this support and caregiving role can impact an individual’s time, energy, finances and emotions.
-These impacts can be reduced by delivering evidence-based programs and preventing the onset of mental ill-health and suicidality in family and friends.
+Paramedics experience higher levels of psychological distress, trauma, PTSD and suicidal behaviour.
+We know that family and friends provide most of the practical and emotional support, so your support is key to improving the mental health and wellbeing of paramedics.
+While rewarding, this support role can impact your time, energy, finances and emotions.
+Our new program aims to reduce these impacts and prevent mental ill-health and suicidal distress in family and friends.